-In addition new members will be provided with the Members' Handbook which contains a considerable amount of introductory information and which is supported by a short reading list.
-They will be expected to selfcertify that they have completed reading of the Members' Handbook before their first meeting.
+In addition, new members will be provided with the Members' Handbook which contains a considerable amount of introductory information, and which is supported by a short reading list.
+They will be expected to self-certify that they have completed reading of the Members' Handbook before their first meeting.

-Any new member who wishes will also be supported during their first year of membership to undertake the LGA's 3-day Pensions Fundamentals course.
+Any new member who wishes to will also be supported during their first year of membership to undertake the Local Government Association's 3-day Pensions Fundamentals course.